yuanyaolin13/comp423-course-notes/docs/tutorials/go-setup.md

         .devcontainer/devcontainer.json

 This JSON file allows you to define the configuration for the development configuration.
+Where we specify the following for the `devcontainer.json`:

     {
         "name": "go-project",